 - What type of paperwork will I need for my next freight import?
 Will you help me complete and submit this paperwork?

-- What is the type of proprietary chemicals do you offer?
+- What types of proprietary chemicals do you offer?

 - How big is your custom blending vat?

 - What products do you recommend if I own a construction company?

 6. Make the Website A Convenience

 Your website is 24/7 access for your customers to get information about your company.
 Can you imagine what it would be like if you tried to visit your bank’s website to make a transaction and found you couldn’t transfer money or check your balance?
 Make sure your website is a convenience to your customers, allowing them to do things without you.